Bahnhofstraße 4

 Zeil a.Main

 The ruins of Königsberg Castle stand on the Schlossberg.
 The castle probably originated around 900 and was expanded in later centuries.
 In the 15th century it was further expanded and fortified by the Saxon Elector.
 The castle was abandoned after 1754 and fell into disrepair.
 In 1898 the ruins came into the possession of the city of Königsberg.
-The "Schlossberggemeinde" (Castle Hill Community), founded in 1921 and still active today, set itself the task of clearing the ruins of rubble, rebuilding and maintaining them through voluntary work - as a result of which they are in good condition today.
+The "Schlossberggemeinde" (Castle Hill Community), founded in 1921 and still active today, set itself the task of clearing the ruins of rubble through voluntary work, rebuilding and maintaining them - as a result of which they are in good condition today.
 However, only the massive foundation walls and some bastions, the rebuilt watchtower and the bridge spanning the deep moat still bear witness to the former strength.
 The deep well with the well house on the castle plateau has also been preserved.
 From the castle hill you have a wide view over the Hassberge mountains.

 A restaurant on the castle hill is open daily, except on Tuesdays.